Jackie Collins: Death

-Collins died on 19 September 2015, of breast cancer, two weeks before her 78th birthday.
+Collins died from breast cancer in Los Angeles on 19 September 2015, at the age of 77.
 She had been diagnosed with stage-4 breast cancer more than six years before her death but kept her illness almost entirely to herself.
 She reportedly informed her sister Joan Collins two weeks before she died and flew from Los Angeles to London to appear on the ITV chat show Loose Women nine days before her death.